 Small-town developer building tomorrow's tech

 I'm Doug Fenstermacher, and I build software from a place where the internet still goes out when it storms.
-Growing up in rural Gloucester, Virginia where I downloaded MS-DOS games on dial-up as a child, taught me that great technology works everywhere, not just in tech hubs.
+Growing up in rural Gloucester, Virginia where I downloaded MS-DOS games on dial-up as a child, taught me that great technology works everywhere

 Engineering for the other 70%

 The Tidewater region, like most of rural America, exists in a different technological reality than Silicon Valley assumes.
-Here, broadband and cell phone service are not ubiquitous, and technical literacy varies dramatically.
-These deficits act as design constraint that produces better engineering.
+Broadband and cell phone service are not ubiquitous and technical literacy varies dramatically.
+Rather than disrupting lives to fit technology, effective solutions meet people where they are, adapting to existing rhythms and realities.
+These aren't just obstacles, they're design constraints that forge better engineering.

 Where Research Meets Resource Reality